Collective Radiative Interactions in the Discrete Truncated Wigner Approximation: Dicke Decay

 In Fig.~\ref{fig:DickeDecay} we compare the TWA prediction of the number of excitations and the total emission rate to exact results.
 The TWA results were produced using an Euler-Maruyama integration scheme \cite{rackauckas2017differentialequations} with a timestep $\ln (N) \Gamma_0 \Delta t / N = 10^{-3}$ and an averaging over $64 \cdot 10^3$ trajectories.
 They accurately reproduce the exact results.
 Even at small ensemble sizes of $N=8$ a maximum absolute error of only $\approx 1\%$ occurs which further decreases in $N$.
 The positions and heights of the superradiant bursts are matched with similar accuracy.

 Since only the states of maximal $j = N/2$ couple to the vacuum state $|g_1 g_2 \dots g_N \rangle$, other initial states cannot fully emit their excitations.
-This gives rise to the effect of \textit{excitation trapping}.
+This gives rise to the effect of \emph{excitation trapping}.
 For simplicity consider even $N$.
 If we assume the initial state to be the completely mixed state, given by the factorized Wigner function $W_{\rh}(\vec{\Omega}) = \prod_{n=1}^N W_{\rh}^{(n)}(\Omega_n)$ with $W_{\rh}^{(n)}(\Omega_n) = 1/2$, the steady state population can be determined by summing over the $(2j+1) d_j$ states in each $j$-ladder with degeneracy $d_j$ and with probability $2^{-N}$ each and multiplying by the population $-j$ of the bottom state, leading to

 In Fig.~\ref{fig:DickeDecay} d) and e) we again see a very good agreement of the TWA with the exact results that improves as $N$ increases.
-We note that while the steady-state populations can be calculated exactly, the dynamics at arbitrary ensemble sizes starting from a mixed state cannot.

-Furthermore, the Dicke decay is a prime example for revealing how superradiance emerges within our semiclassical approximation.
+Furthermore, the Dicke decay is a prime example for revealing how superradiance emerges within a semiclassical framework.
 With the assumption that $J_{mn} = 0$ and $\Gamma_{mn} = \Gamma_0$ we can see that the SDEs of \eqs{eq:CollectiveDecaySDE} are closely related to the Kuramoto model \cite{KuramotoModel}

 which describes harmonic oscillators with frequencies $\omega_n$ and pairwise coupling rates $K_{mn}$.
 If we compare this to the equations of the relative phases $\phi_n$ of the two-level states, we can identify $\omega_n = -\Delta = 0$ and $K_{mn} = \half \Gamma_0 \sin \theta_m \cot \theta_n$.
 The coupling is long-ranged and, due to the appearing $\theta_m$ terms, time-dependent.
 Additionally, the phases are subjected to non-diagonal and non-linear noise.
-Nevertheless the origin of superradiant bursts in the Dicke model can be related to the phase transition in the Kuramoto model from a completely incoherent state where all $\{\phi_n\}$ are uniformly distributed to that of spontaneous synchronization.
+Nevertheless the origin of superradiant bursts in the Dicke model is related to the phase transition in the Kuramoto model from a completely incoherent state where all $\{\phi_n\}$ are uniformly distributed to that of spontaneous synchronization.
 This emergence of synchronization $\phi_m = \phi_n$ causes a dynamic shift of the changes $d\theta_n$ and therefore of the total number of excitation $\langle \hat{S}^z \rangle$.
 As a result, the photon emission rate will transition from individually radiating atoms $\gamma(t=0) \sim N$ to collectively enhanced emission $\sim N^2$.

 In the Kuramoto model, synchronization is quantified by the order parameters